ComponentMouseEventDelegate.java

 /**

-* @return integer value for the y coordinate
+* @return An integer value representing the y coordinate without DPI scaling (aka "developer pixel").

 */